CallumMackenzie/exvi-client/README.md

 - Jetpack Compose
   - Full app functionality on OSX, Windows, Linux, and Android with JVM builds
 - Gradle
+- GitHub Actions for CD
+  - Used to build the latest commits for various platforms

 ## Download & Run